bibincbharathan/aws/task02/README.md

-Prometheus and Grafana will be deployed in EKS cluster
+# Prometheus and Grafana will be deployed in EKS cluster

+Task 2: Setting up Prometheus and Grafana

+Step 1: Begin by creating variables specifying the Kubernetes cluster to be targeted for deploying these two packages.

+Step 2: Create Prometheus from the Helm repository.

+Step 3: Proceed to create Grafana and configure it according to your requirements in yaml.

 This repository shows how to use Helm with Terraform using the official [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/2.4.1).